lara-es/cascais_phase2/README.md

 A pipeline for preprocessing and modeling was then constructed for reproducability.
 We evaluated two classifiers, namely a linear regressor and a random forest regressor.
 The latter generated a tree structure, enabling the calculation of feature importances and identifying the key factors that influence the abundance of mobile species.

+To create a compelling and accurate visual aid to better understand abundance through time, the data had to be preprocessed and parsed into observations by zone and then joined to the corresponding shapefile in ArcGIS.
+This enables exploration by time, geographic location, and observation data.
+An interactive web app was then created and deployed, with additional layers added, including Healthy Beach Program locations and Coastal Zone Potential initiatives to better illustrate the environmental factors potentially impacting the area.

 ## 💡 Main Insights (300 words max)